mickaelsilva/wgMLST/README.md

 * biopython
 * HTSeq

-Given a concatenated ffn file, removes genes that are substring of bigger genes and genes smaller than choosen in the -g parameter.
+Given a concatenated ffn file, removes genes that are substring of bigger genes and genes smaller than chosen in the -g parameter.
 Blasts all the genes against each other and saves the bigger genes, removing the smaller genes with a 0.6>BSR

 	% CreateSchema.py -i allffnfile.fasta -g 200